milojezek/milojezek/README.md

 🌱 Gaining experience in backend and Android development

-🛠️ Employed but open to collaboration on small side projects
+🛠️ Open to collaboration on small side projects

 ✉️ Available on [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or via milojezek4apps@gmail.com